khanhduzz/fpt_mvc_assign/README.md

 - Spring Security
 - Maven
 - H2 database
+- CI/CD with GitHub Action
+- Docker image and DockerHub

 ## Project Structure
 - **src/main/java**: Contains Java source code for controllers, services, repositories, entities, and other components.
 - **src/main/resources**: Contains configuration files (application.properties or application.yml), templates (Thymeleaf), and other resources.
+- .github/workflows: Contains configuration files for GitHub pipelines and ci-cd

 ## Database Setup
 1. Create a database with the specified name and schema.